How much does a chalet or static caravan cost?

 Please ask the park manager for more information.
 Site fees for a caravan holiday home start at around £2,000 (including vat) per annum.

-Can I live in my lodge permanently?
+Can I live in my chalet or static caravan permanently?

-What is included within the purchase price?
+What is included in the purchase price?

-The only difference at Largo Leisure Parks is that we are allowed 48 hours from when an offer is accepted in which to match that offer, in which case the lodge or holiday home would be sold back to the Park.
+The only difference at Largo Leisure Parks is that we are allowed 48 hours from when an offer is accepted to match that offer, in which case the chalet or holiday home would be sold back to the Park.